 Not Always Legal

 Because of the potential conflicts, many states don’t allow dual representation.
-You may want to check your Los Angeles board of real estate agents to see if this is even an issue you need to consider in your area.
+You may want to check your Riverside board of real estate agents to see if this is even an issue you need to consider in your area.
 If you are being told an agent can represent you and the seller in a state where it is illegal, this is even greater cause to run and file a complaint.